hongpham/Workshop-Protect-your-IoT-fleet/Module 1: Environment build/README.md

 ## Available resources:

 If you are at an AWS Event, you are provided an AWS Account with the resources below ready to use.
-Otherwise, you will need to use a provided CloudFormation template to create these resources in your AWS Account by following [Click here if you are using your own AWS account](/Module%201:%20Environment%20build/README.md)
+Otherwise, you will need to use a provided CloudFormation template to create these resources in your AWS Account by following ["Click here if you are using your own AWS account"](/Module%201:%20Environment%20build/README.md) at the beginning of this module

 Here is the list of resources: